 Travel tops worth buying

 Most of the tops you’ll want to bring on your travels are already in your closet.
 You can fit several bright sleeveless blouses, or polo tops into your suitcase without adding substantially to the weight.
-Again, consider an investment in merino wool clothing if you need to purchase something for your trip.
+Again, consider an investment in lightweight, sustainable fabrics such as bamboo or merino wool clothing if you need to purchase something for your trip.

-If you’re off on an outdoorsy adventure – an African safari or a trek through the National Parks – include a button down shirt with roll-up sleeves in your packing.
+If you’re off on an outdoorsy adventure – an African safari or a trek through the National Parks – include a button-down shirt with roll-up sleeves in your packing.
 These shirts are great for sun and insect protection.
 (In the evening you can wear these shirts open as a simple jacket.)
-Magellan’s Travel, Travelsmith, and REI carry many options, including several advertised as insect repellant clothing.
-But if you have a shirt in your wardrobe already, consider treating it with a Permethrin spray to achieve the same insect repelling quality.
-Before our outdoorsy travels, we spray everything – shirts, pants, buffs!
+The major travel clothing brands like Magellan’s Travel, Travelsmith, and REI all carry these classic shirts, and include several advertised as insect repellant clothing.
+But if you have a similar shirt in your wardrobe, consider treating it with a Permethrin spray to achieve the same insect repelling quality.
+Before our outdoors travels, we spray everything – shirts, pants, buffs!

 Travel pants & skirts worth the investment